About Me

 Multivariable Covariance of Inverted Yield Curve Day Trader Bot

 With this confidence score, I was able to design a way to trade within reason on a per-minute cadence.
-In between days, I would write this data to DDB and S3 for future analysis.
-The end goal for this program is to incorporate Amazon SageMaker to improve the ML characteristics of the program.
+Between days, I wrote this data to DDB and S3 for future analysis.
+The end goal is to incorporate Amazon SageMaker to improve the ML characteristics of the program.

 Electric Vehicle Explorer & Breakeven Calculator Website

-In order to gain more experience with Typescript and React, I created a website that would display an assortment of sustainable fuel vehicles.
-The primary focus of this project was to learn more about creating a React app from scratch, meaning that I wanted to set up ESLint, Jest, Babel, Webpack, API calls, hooks, pages, components, etc.
+To gain more experience with Typescript and React, I created a website that displays sustainable fuel vehicles.
+The project helped me learn React app setup with ESLint, Jest, Babel, Webpack, API calls, hooks, pages, and components.

-A couple challenging features that I implemented included debounced searching, sorting, filtering, and pagination.
+Some challenging features included debounced searching, sorting, filtering, and pagination.

 M-HEAL